ChrisBrown46/CS5890_Project/process.md

 The visualization works really well and is surprisingly fun to play with.
 It is intuitive to use and very responsive.
 Some improvements that are planned include: labels on the circle for battle names, different color scheme, and possibly a continous flow between circles instead of checkpoints.

+# Second evaluation
+Our insights about the data from the prototype were further enforced; the datasets for a lot of the battles were incomplete or otherwise faulty.
+However, implementing 3 separate bar charts as opposed to a single one made it easier to draw connections between different attributes for the same battle, i.e. soldier number and casualties, or opposing force size and casualties.
+As for how the visualization works, all of the separate pieces came together quite effectively through our good use of classes and abstraction.
+To further improve it, we could make the transitions on the bar charts and the map work in unison, and also find a way for the select boxes on each of the bar charts to only display the attributes for which the current battle has data.
+We could also look into labelling the countries, or changing the colors as the user scrolls to reflect when one force captures it.

+After out prototype, we took the feedback given by others and adjusted our design so that three visualizations appear on the right hand side of the map and are static.
+This was in line with our original design where we did not want any interaction from the user with the small visualizations because the user is already doing enough by having to scroll and navigate around the map.

+The map did not end up in the state we desired.
+We wanted to have battles appear as circles on the map so users could jump to the battles by clicking them or have them link to the navigation chart through highlighting corresponding battles.

+The navgiation chart ended in a good state.
+We added text around the circles to better describe what battles are occuring.
+It performed well and we managed to reach our stretch goals for it where scrolling was smooth in the scrolling area when circles were selected.

+Map Chart: There was not a lot that we learned from the map data, but it was interesting learning how the map transition zooming works.
+The visualization works well although the zooming can feel laggy when it zooms out and back in when the battle’s change.
+We could further improve this visualization by adding more points on the map, maybe things like arrows showing the direction of battle and having the country names show up.

 # Project Schedule
 1. November 5th - Proposal finished.
   - Done!